 Our products are labeled 13+ years of age in the US because of CPSIA laws regarding "toy" testing.
 Therefore, we do not recommend that anyone purchase these for kids 12 and under in the USA.
 However, we have heard from folks outside the US that their 9 or 10 year old joyfully assemble the tiny skeletons.
 It comes down to dexterity and interest.
 If you or the person you are purchasing for is adept at small crafts, these skeletons will be exciting to assemble.

 Is the glue dangerous?

-You've probably already eaten our white glue.
-It's from an American manufacturer you know and trust.
-You may have some in your house.
+You've probably already used our PVA white glue.
+It's from a well-known American manufacturer you know and trust.
 We include it as a convenience in our All-In-One kits.
 It easily washes off of surfaces and out of clothing.

 Is the glass dome fragile?